🎨 The Scenario

 Find all four vertices.
 Draw the square.

 The studio's first tile is a square.
 Its four vertices sit equally spaced on a circle of radius 1.
 One vertex is at \((1,0)\).
-Find all four vertices as complex numbers and draw the square on the Argand diagram.
+Find all four vertices as complex numbers in the form \(\cos\theta+i\sin\theta\).

 Task 1b

-Use De Moivre's theorem to raise each vertex to the power 4.
+Use De Moivre's theorem on each vertex.
 What do all four results have in common?
 Write a single equation \(z^n=w\) that all four vertices satisfy.

 2